Higher algebra in $t$-structured tensor triangulated $\infty$-categories: Introduction

 I would also like to thank Ko Aoki, Tobias Barthel, Tom Bachmann, Tim Campion, Marc Hoyois, Xiansheng Li, Marius Nielsen, Arpon Raksit, Xiangrui Shen, Vova Sosnilo, Yifei Zhu, and Changhan Zou for their helpful conversations at various stages of this project.

-Furthermore, much of this work was carried out during my visit to the Max Planck Institute for Mathematics (MPIM), and I gratefully acknowledge the hospitality extended to me by the institute.
+Furthermore, much of this work was carried out during my visit to the Max Planck Institute for Mathematics (MPIM) in Spring 2025, and I gratefully acknowledge the hospitality extended to me by the institute.